dmidlo/histdata.com-tools/docs/data-quality/report-compatibility.md

 post-observation fields.
 Durable identity remains `series_id`, `period`, and `row_id`.
 Consumers may ignore these optional additive report keys and columns.

+## Classical-Model Comparison

+Fingerprint findings may include the opt-in `time_series_fingerprint.classical_model_comparison` section using `histdatacom.classical-model-comparison.v1`.
+It is generated only from saved bounded evaluation artifacts and cannot trigger fits.
+Full reports summarize it under `metadata.time_series_fingerprint_classical_model_comparison_summary`;
+the bounded runtime key is `fingerprint_classical_model_comparison`, and the text heading is `Classical model comparison`.

+Compatibility is explicit across dataset/fingerprint, regularization contract, fold set, target metric, scale, transform, frequency, missingness, horizon, and period.
+Incompatible or incomplete evidence stays visible but ineligible.
+Skill uses the configured mean or variance reference without silently substituting a baseline; negative skill, missing references, near-zero reference errors, and incomplete folds have stable reason codes.
+Conditional-mean, conditional-variance, and volatility metrics are never pooled.

+Fit accounting preserves attempted, fitted, converged, limited, skipped, timed-out, numerically invalid, dependency-unavailable, failed, and resource-limited counts.
+Stability is advisory and distinguishes insufficient folds, stable behavior, structural parameter shifts, isolated failures, and persistent error degradation.
+Fingerprint regime/stationarity/decomposition signals are context only, not causal claims.
+Diagnostics are bounded and omit fitted objects, raw rows, residual vectors, paths, and backend exception text.

+The augmented row contract adds 43 nullable scalar columns under `cm_comparison_*`, `cm_skill_*`, and `cm_stability_*`.
+They are retrospective, target-time gated, explicitly not training-eligible, and joined only by durable `series_id`, `period`, and `row_id`.
+No winner, best-model field, production recommendation, or normative automatic selection is part of this schema.

 ## Golden Fixtures

 Representative payload fixtures live under